vlad-zhukov/priem/examples/suggestions/README.md

 happen, try one of the following workarounds:

 -   If your project is in a Dropbox folder, try moving it out.
--   If the watcher doesn’t see a file called `index.js` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebook/create-react-app/issues/1164) due to a Webpack bug.
+-   If the watcher doesn’t see a file called `index.ts` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebook/create-react-app/issues/1164) due to a Webpack bug.
 -   Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
 You will need to disable it.
 Follow the instructions in